tiny-company/asbl-docker_install/readme.md

 ## Description

-This repo contain the ansible role that configure docker for the servers
+This repo contain the ansible role that configure docker and docker-compose for the servers.
+- install docker (rootless or rootfull) and docker compose (docker compose version 1 or 2).
+- install docker pip package to be compatible with ansible's docker module.
+- Manage user and group related to docker.
+- Configure docker daemon.

 ## Prerequisite